sadashiv-sahoo/OscProbability/README.md

 **Terms of Use:**

   This is an Open Source, and Free to Use.
-  If used for research publication(s), please acknowledge ....
+  If used for research publication(s), please acknowledge it ....

 <pre>
 How to Use :